HackNC/registration/README.md

 `python registration.py debug` will start a single thread in debug mode.  *DEBUG MODE IS NOT SAFE FOR PRODUCTION*

+# Callbacks

+HackNC uses a couple of callback which require some other api keys/setup.

+1) SparkPost API: sparkpost does transactional email.
+You will need to set up an account, generate an API key that can WRITE transmissions and read templates, and create a template.  you can send it the "name" substitution data.

+2) Slack Webhooks: Create a new custom slack integration, pick the channel, and paste the url into settings.py

 # Modification

-You'll need to read and modify the code and object model in [models.py](models.py).
+You'll need to read and modify the code and object model in [models.py](registration/models.py).
+Then, change the registration form by modifying the dictionaries in [forms.py](registration/forms.py).

 # Usage